blauhschwert/VideoGameHistory/README.md

 # 19:08 - using ungit as Git gui for Linux
 - since git cola and I got some differences because of stupid monkey behaivor i changed
 - to ungit because time is so important nowdays and with money i change again to gitkraken ...

+# 19:15 - I need to be better !
+- The configuration of work environment is so important for a
+- proper work live balance especially if it about computer science...